 The main responsibility of a solicitor is to offer clients expert legal advice and to help them choose the best course of legal actions that suit their unique circumstances.
 They analyse cases, prepare legal paperwork, facilitate negotiations, and offer provide professional guidance.

 However, when it comes to the matter of representing clients in court, solicitors do not regularly appear in court to represent clients.
 This is because while they are considered officers of the court, when they appear in court to represent clients it is often in lower courts.

-Rather, solicitors handle all the processes at the preparatory stage of cases but then when it comes to appearing in court, they usually contract barristers who are specialized in a given area of law to represent their clients.
+Rather, solicitors handle all the processes at the preparatory stage of cases but then when it comes to appearing in court.
+They usually contract barristers who are specialised in a given area of law to represent their clients.
 These barristers work under the direction of solicitors to ensure that the clients get favourable legal outcomes in trials.

 What is the Difference between a Lawyer and a Solicitor?

 Both “lawyer” and “solicitor” are terms used to describe professionals in the legal field.
 And while one may be persuaded otherwise, the difference between the two terms is very slight.
 This is because a solicitor is essentially a legal professional who advises clients and offers them guidance on the best legal course of action to take concerning their cases.